 The BIAS pin is used to provide drive power for the internal power switching stage and operate other internal circuitry.
 For proper operation, it must be powered by at least 3.2V.
-If the output voltage is programmed to 3.2V or higher, BIAS may be simply tied to AUX.
-If $V{OUT}$ is less than 3.2V, BIAS can be tied to $V{IN}$ or some other voltage source.
-If the BIAS pin voltage is too high, the efficiency of the LTM8053/LTM8053-1 may suffer.
+If the output voltage is programmed to 3.2V or higher, BIAS may be simply tied to V{OUT}.
+If V{OUT} is less than 3.2V, BIAS can be tied to V{IN} or some other voltage source.
+If the BIAS pin voltage is too high, the efficiency of the LTM8065 may suffer.
 The optimum BIAS voltage is dependent upon many factors, such as load current, input voltage, output voltage and switching frequency.
 In all cases, ensure that the maximum voltage at the BIAS pin is less than 19V.
 If BIAS power is applied from a remote or noisy voltage source, it may be necessary to apply a decoupling capacitor locally to the pin.
-A 1 $\mu$ F ceramic capacitor works well.
-The BIAS pin may also be left open at the cost of a small degradation in efficiency.
-If unused or when generating a negative output, connect BIAS to LTM8053/LTM8053-1 GND.
+A 1 μ F ceramic capacitor works well.
+If BIAS is unused, tie this pin to GND.